 A number of capital buffers were introduced under CRD IV.
-The current UK countercyclical capital buffer ("CCyB") rate is set at 1%.
-The Financial Policy Committee (FPC) is raising the level of the UK CCyB rate to 2% with binding effect from 16 December 2020.
-Outside the UK, the following table shows all the relevant CCyB rates on foreign exposures for UK firms in specific countries at 31 December 2019.
+The PRA also introduced a new fixed PRA Buffer on 16th December 2020.
+The current UK countercyclical capital buffer ("CCyB") rate is set at 0%.
+This rate was set in March 2020 by the Financial Policy Committee (FPC) as a result of the COVID-19 pandemic.
+Outside the UK, the CCyB rate is determined by the regulatory authorities in each jurisdiction where the Group has exposures.
+The following table shows all the relevant CCyB rates on foreign exposures for UK firms in specific countries at 31 December 2020.